Dates in Tableau automatically fit into a standard date hierarchy. Year – Quarter – Month – Day is the default.

 Recently I had a client request to drill into their data from Year – Month – Day AND Year – Week – Day.
 Both of these differ to the default date hierarchy in Tableau.

-Create the Year – Week – Day hierarchy
+Create a Year – Week – Day hierarchy in Tableau

-Making use of calculated fields we can build a Year – Week – Day date hierarchy.
+Building on that post, make use of calculated fields to build a Year – Week – Day date hierarchy.

 The below example uses the sample Tableau Superstores data.
 The Order Date is the date field.